Analysis: 'Pragmatic' Asia fast-tracks hi-tech coronavirus solutions

 “It will lead to greater awareness of how big data can be used,” she said.

-The coronavirus outbreak, labelled a pandemic by the World Health Organization (WHO) last week, has led to city lockdowns, school closures, shutting of borders and cancellation of sporting and cultural events.
+The coronavirus outbreak, labeled a pandemic by the World Health Organization (WHO) last week, has led to city lockdowns, school closures, shutting of borders and cancellation of sporting and cultural events.

 But countries have responded differently.